Eliza Humphreys

-Elizabeth Margaret Jane (Eliza) Humphreys née Gollan (14 June 1850 – 1 January 1938) was a Scottish novelist from Inverness-shire who wrote 120 books, plays and essays, and founded the Writers’ Club for Women.
+Elizabeth Margaret Jane Humphreys née Gollan (14 June 1850 – 1 January 1938) was a Scottish novelist from Inverness-shire who wrote 120 books, plays and essays, and founded the Writers’ Club for Women.
+Many of her works were published under the pseudonym Rita.

 Biography

 Eliza Margaret Jane Gollan was born at Gollanfield in Inverness-shire, the daughter of John Gilbert Gollan, a Scottish businessman and his wife Jane Plumb, daughter of the manager of the Bank of Bengal.
 Her father travelled extensively, visiting India and Australia, and became a landowner in Scotland following his inheriting the family home at Gollanfield.
 This necessitated the family to move from India to Scotland to take ownership.
 Eliza Gollan was born on 14 June 1850 on the family estate as the second of three children.

 The family then moved to Sydney, Australia where her father had business interests and she was raised and home educated there.
 The business venture turned out disappointingly however and the family returned to London when Gollan turned 14 years old.
 Eliza received little formal education, but her talent for story writing was apparent at an early age.
 She used her experience of Australia to write a semi-autobiographical novel Sheba in 1889, using the pen-name ‘Rita’.
 Another novel, Episodes, was originally published using the pen-name 'E. Jayne Gilbert.'

 Eliza was married twice.
 On 23 July 1872, aged just 22, she married Karl Otto Edmund Booth, a musician, with whom she had three sons.
 This unhappy marriage later provided Eliza with material for four novels Saba Macdonald (1906) The Grandmothers (1927), The Wand’ring Darling (1928) and Jean and Jeanette (1929).
 The marriage to Booth ended, but the author went on to a happy union with Anglo-Irish singer William Humphreys, with whom she had a daughter.
 Humphreys used the stage name, Desmond Humphreys, and after their marriage Eliza was known as Mrs. W. Desmond Humphreys.
 Eliza spent her married life in Cork, Ireland, Bournemouth and Bath, Somerset.
 In 1910, she was listed as one of the celebrities of Bournemouth, with books published in French, German and Italian; at the time she was undertaking a tour of America.

 The dedication in the first edition of Saba Macdonald reads: To "THE EMANACIPATED WOMAN" who owes her present freedom of mind, morals, and pastimes, to such repression and tyranny as formed the discipline of youth in days such as this book commemorates.